A BRITISH 19th CENTURY TIMELINE

 The Catholic Emancipation Act gives Catholics civil rights

-Sir Robert Peel forms the first modern police force (hence their nicknames 'bobbies' or 'peelers')
+Sir Robert Peel forms the first modern police force in England (hence their nicknames 'bobbies' or 'peelers')

 1830 George IV dies.
 William IV becomes king.